AdaCore/spark2014/docs/develguide/translation_why3.rst

    end if;
   end Init_By_Proof;

 In this example, initilization is only assumed if an ``Error`` boolean is false.
-Additionally, ``Read`` always initializes the array partially (up to ``Size``) and initializes the array cells four by four, which is currently out of reach of the very simple heuristic used by flow analysis to recognize loops which fully initialize an array.
+Additionally, ``Read`` always initializes the array partially (up to ``Size``) and initializes the array components four by four, which is currently out of reach of the very simple heuristic used by flow analysis to recognize loops which fully initialize an array.

 For now, we recognize objects for which we want to handle initialization by proof by supplying a ``pragma Annotate (GNATprove, Init_By_Proof, Ty)`` on their